jamesohortle/UnicodeHover/README.md

 ## About the icon

 The character in the icon is `U+1234 ETHIOPIC SYLLABLE SEE`, which is part of the Geʽez script used for several Ethiopic languages, in particular Amharic.
 Although `SEE` is most likely pronounced `seː`, it represents the idea that you can "see" glyphs as easily as 1, 2, 3(, 4).
 It also just looks pretty!

+Thanks to Misato Inoue for design help with the icon!